 The assets of the Company, Mauritius Sub, SA Sub and any other subsidiary through which the Company invests in Africa from time to time are valued by the Company in accordance with the procedures described below, subject to the control of the Board, the Mauritius Sub Board, the SA Sub Board and the board of directors of such subsidiary, as the case may be.
 Foreign currency-denominated investments are valued using foreign currency exchange rates provided by independent sources.
 Assets are valued at market prices provided by independent pricing sources, except to the extent that market prices are not readily available or do not reflect the fair value of such assets.
-If market prices are not readily available or if it is determined, following procedures approved by the Board, that market prices may not reflect the fair value of such assets, the Company, in consultation with the Portfolio Advisor, values such assets in accordance with policies and procedures approved by the Board, the board of directors of another subsidiary, as the case may be.
-Assets that may be valued using fair value pricing include, but are not limited to: (i) an unlisted security; (ii) a restricted security; (iii) a security whose trading has been suspended or which has been de-listed from its primary trading exchange; (iv) a security that is thinly traded; (v) a security affected by extreme market conditions; (vii) a security affected by a significant event (e.g., an event that occurs after the close of the markets on which the security is traded).
+If market prices are not readily available or if it is determined, following procedures approved by the Board, that market prices may not reflect the fair value of such assets, the Company, in consultation with the Portfolio Advisor, values such assets in accordance with policies and procedures approved by the Board, the Mauritius Sub Board, the SA Sub Board and the board of directors of another subsidiary, as the case may be.
+Assets that may be valued using fair value pricing include, but are not limited to: (i) an unlisted security; (ii) a restricted security; (iii) a security whose trading has been suspended or which has been de-listed from its primary trading exchange; (iv) a security that is thinly traded; (v) a security whose issuer is in default or bankruptcy proceedings for which there is no current market quotation; (vii) a security affected by extreme market conditions; (vii) a security affected by currency controls or restrictions; and (viii) a security affected by a significant event (e.g., an event that occurs after the close of the markets on which the security is traded).